 Review of the NDIS SDA Pricing and Payments Framework – Joint submission

-This submission is made jointly by 20 organisations that are advocates for people with disability or providers of SDA housing and experienced with the way the SDA Framework is operating.
+This submission is made jointly by 20 organisations that are advocates for people with disability or providers of SDA housing and are experienced with the way the SDA Framework operates.
 The submission outlines key concerns about the SDA Framework that are hampering the potential to build a diverse, innovative and responsive SDA market meeting the housing needs and preferences of participants.